 St. Lawrence College Employee Assistance Program - Shepell

 We are the only Employee and Family Assistance Program (EFAP) provider with a full range of flexible and confidential counselling delivery options available to you and your family members.
-Our professionals are dedicated to supporting and guiding you and your family through issues that may be affecting your work, health or life.
-Hours of Operation: 24 hrs a day; 7 days a week; 365 days per year.
+Our professionals are dedicated to supporting and guiding you and your family through issues that may be affecting your work, health, or life.
+Hours of Operation: 24 hours a day; 7 days a week; 365 days per year.

 For All - external:

 - Sexual Assault Domestic Violence Program – Kingston General Hospital 613.549.6666 ext.
 4880